 The headphones do allow for use during phone calls with their connected microphone, but lower voices are not picked up as well as higher-pitched voices.
 Background noise such as wind noise is isolated well during voice transmissions.
 If the headphone’s main use will be for calling features, rather than music listening, then the Jabra Elite 85h’s might not be the best option for purchase.

-The headphones are Bluetooth 5 capable and have a 10-meter wireless connectivity range.
+The Jabra Elite 85h is Bluetooth 5 capable and has a 10-meter wireless connectivity range.
 There is also an included 3.5mm cable for wired listening.
 You can also pair up to eight devices to the headset and connect two simultaneously with multi-connect.
 The headphones are compatible with both iPhones and Android devices.

 The Jabra Elite 85h features automatic ear detection, which is a rare find in wireless headphones.
 As mentioned above, the headphones can fold flat.
 When they are folded flat, they automatically turn off.
 While turning them inward will turn on the Jabra Elite 85h.
 When the headphones are sensed to be removed from the user’s head, playback automatically pauses.
 When placed back on, playback then automatically resumes.
 The headphones can also be set to turn off after a certain amount of time using their sound app for battery life conservation.